liz-ohara/connect-to-oracle-db/README.md

 3. Never commit your username and password in dbconfig.js to the remote repository.
 4. If you make changes to server.js, kill the terminal and re-run "npm start" to load those changes.
 5. If the DB connection is not working, make sure you are on VPN or Villanova Wi-Fi.
+6. Canges in Visual Studio Code are not automatically saved in the remote repository.
+There are a lot of resources online about working with git commands through Visual Studio Code.
+You can also make branches to collaborate with teammates.

 ## Clone the repository
 1. On GitHub.com, navigate to the main page of the connect-to-oracle-db repository.